arthurcgusmao/arthurcgusmao.github.io/_posts/2017-09-27-managing-your-bibliography.md

 ![Set the custom variable `extensions.zotero.recursiveCollections` to true by double clicking over the Value column in the respective line.][img:zotsubcol]

 [img:zotsubcol]: /images/posts/zotero_recursivecollections.png

+### Disable automatic saving of snapshots

+One feature that can be annoying is that the Zotero connector for chrome will automatically save a snapshot from sites like arxiv.
+This can be disabled in `Preferences > General > File Handling`:

+![Uncheck the checkbox to disable automatic saving of snapshots.][img:zotdissnap]

+[img:zotdissnap]: /images/posts/zotero_disable_snapshots.png